oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenarios.md

    - DRG Route Rules
       - Export DRG Route Rules (From OCI into DRGRouteRulesinOCI sheet)

-    Once the execution is successful, RouteRulesInOCI, SecRulesInOCI, DRGRouteRulesInOCI tabs of the excel sheet will be updated according to the choice made previously.
+    Once the execution is successful, 'RouteRulesInOCI', 'SecRulesInOCI', 'DRGRouteRulesInOCI' tabs of the excel sheet will be updated with the rules exported from OCI.
 At this point, we only have our Excel sheet Tabs updated, proceed to the next step to create the Terraform Files for the same.

 3. Choose _'Network'_ from the displayed menu.
 Choose one or combination of the below sub-options as per requriement:
    - Security Rules